 A main takeaway from Mastery was just that it takes a very, very long time to get good at something.
 This may seem obvious but I think there is actually benefit in having it drilled into your head, especially in our current culture that is characterized by instant gratification and a constant increase in the pace of progress.

 Not only was this book informationally useful, I found it motivating and encouraging as I listened over a several week period.
 Highly recommended if you’re up for a deep dive.

 Those are the five best self improvement books that changed my life for the better.
 I hope this list proves helpful for you and that you have the opportunity to use these books to improve your own life.
-If you’re looking for more book recommendations – specifically business books – check out this comprehensive list of the best business books.
 Good luck on your journey!